A message from your Board:

 Section 1.
 Officers

-The Officers of the Corporation shall be a President, Vice-President, Secretary, Treasurer, as well as any other At-Large Officers may be elected in accordance with the provisions of these bylaws.
-Each officer must be a member of the Corporation.
-All Officers will have such authority and perform such duties including running the CFP Arts, Wellness, and Community Center and as prescribed, from time to time, by the Board of Directors.
-Any two or more offices may be held by the same person with the exception of treasurer which must be held singularly.
-All officers, including At Large Officers, get to vote on decisions taken at Officer meetings.
+The Officers of the Corporation shall be a President, Vice-President, Secretary, Treasurer, as well as any other At-Large Officers as may be elected in accordance with the provisions of these bylaws.
+Each Officer must be a member of the Association.
+The Officers, under approval of the Board of Directors, may elect or appoint At-Large officers, as it shall deem desirable, such officers to have such authority and perform such duties including managing the CFP Arts, Wellness, and Community Center and as prescribed, from time to time, by the Board of Directors.
+Any two or more offices may be held by the same person, with the exception of Treasurer, which must be held singularly.
+All Officers, including At Large Officers, get to vote on decisions taken at Officer meetings.
 More than 50% of Officers must own property and reside in Common Fence Point.
-Common Fence Point is defined as any land or structures north of the railroad right of way shown in Portsmouth Assessor’s Plats 1,2,3,4,& 5. c
+Common Fence Point is defined as any land or structures north of the railroad right of way shown in Portsmouth Assessor’s Plats 1, 2, 3, 4 & 5.

 Section 2.
 Election and Term of Office